Updated: Apr 29

 Kahneman starts at the individual level and looks at cognitive biases that often result in errors.
 Then he looks at the group to determine how individual biases impact the group.
 Kahneman maintains that not only do we underestimate the power of our biases, we also underestimate the amount to which they influence our decision-making.
 (There is a lot of research that supports how people tend to think their position has always been so even when they’ve been persuaded to a different position.)
 Also, groups tend to be more optimistic than the individuals that make up the group.
 And this frequently leads to a consensus opinion without proper evaluation or alternative viewpoints.This underlies the phenomena of groupthink.

-Here are a few common biases that may be working against your team:
+Here are a few common biases that may be crippling the creativity and collaboration power of your team:

 Illusory Superiority Bias